rlsnider/for-chore/readme.md

 There are now 2 package-lock.json and package.json. (its ok--supposed to be that way)

-In the root folder (For-chore) there is one and in the frontend there is another. go into the the package.json in the for-chore folder.
+In the root folder (For-chore) there is one and in the frontend there is another.

-Change your scripts to look like this:
- "scripts": {
-    "start": "node backend/server.js",
-    "server": "nodemon backend/server.js",
-    "client": "npm start --prefix frontend"
-  },
   Now while still in your for-chore directory, go to terminal and run "npm run client" and your react/redux will start
   #Follow these steps:
   ##1. delete App.css, and logo.css